Skip to main content

 I love you, AND the answer is, “No.”

 by Dr. Jane Nelsen Rudolf Dreikurs taught the importance of being both Kind and Firm in our relations with children.
 Kindness is important in order to show respect for the child.
 Firmness is important in order to show respect for ourselves and for the needs of the situation.
 Authoritarian methods usually lack kindness.
-Permissive […]
+Permissive methods […]

 18 WAYS TO AVOID POWER STRUGGLES

 power-struggle.png by Jane Nelsen Power struggles create distance and hostility instead of closeness and trust.
 Distance and hostility create resentment, resistance, rebellion (or compliance with lowered self-esteem).
 Closeness and trust create a safe learning environment.
-You have a positive influence only in an atmosphere of closeness and trust where there is no fear of […]
+You have a positive influence only in an atmosphere of closeness and trust where there is no fear of blame, […]

 CURIOSITY QUESTIONS

 by Dr. Jane Nelsen curiosity-questions-motivational-parents.jpg Helping children explore the consequences of their choices is much different from imposing consequences on them.
 Exploring invites the participation of children to think for themselves and figure out the consequences of their choice, to decide what is important to them, and how to achieve what they want.
-The […]
+The end […]

 Positive Time-Out